MaksPikul/MaksPikul/README.md

 <br>

 ## Projects - Repos below
+### - Combat Sport Event Management Web Tool - In progress
+  Full-Stack app using React with TypeScript for Front-End, and ASP.Net with C# for Back-End
+  - Built and Tested RESTFUL API routes for CRUD operations, protected with Cookie-based authorization.
+  - Implemented live updates using Web Sockets with SignalR for chat and notification services.
+	- Utilized AWS services such as SES and S3 instead of relying on third party services.
+  - Configured background task scheduling to clean the database.
+  - Planning to implement processing of payments and deploying as a docker containerized app.

-### - Planner Web Application - In Progress
+### - Planner Web Application
-  Personal Full-Stack Web application which aims to increase personal productivity<br>
-  Goal acheived with functionalites which allow for Schedule setting, focus session timers, Board creation for monitoring tasks statuses<br>
-  Gamification and social features included to encourage productivity (shared user statistics and activity)<br>
-  <b>Tech-Stack used:</b> <br>
+Full-Stack Web application using NextJs and TypeScript, Application with credential and OAuth authentication, allows users to create projects where owner and those invited to project can create, delete and update tasks if their roles allow them.
-  TypeScript , Tailwind css , React library , Next.js framework ,<br>
-  Auth.js (Credential & OAuth provider Authentication) , Prisma ORM , Supabase PostgreSQL
+Tech-Stack used: TypeScript, Tailwind CSS, React library, Next.js framework (server actions, folder routing), Auth.js (Credential & OAuth provider Authentication), Prisma ORM, PostgreSQL

 ### - Wellbeing mobile application project for Software Engineering Module<br>
-  Worked in a group of 6 to create Domain analysis, Requirement elicitation and Design documents, <br>followed by a Mobile-application Prototype for FDM group.<br>
+  Worked in a group of 6 to create Domain analysis, Requirement elicitation and Design documents followed by creating a Mobile-app Prototype for FDM group.
-  My role in the group was to create the front end functionalities of the fitness section using React-Native and Javascript as well as manage team deadlines and efforts.<br>
+  - Created the front-end for Core UI of App using React Native and JavaScript
+  - Presented planning documents and final application to a representative of the FDM Group
-  (Demo of interface available in Repo README)
+  - Managed team deadlines, tasks and monitored their efforts (Demo of UI available in GitHub Repo README)

 ### - Web-app login/sign-up functionality
   Used React, JavaScript, Express, and PostgreSQL to build API routes which handle login, register and cookie sessions<br>